FGRibreau/node-language-detect/README.md

       ... ]
     */

-    // Only get first 2 results
-    console.log(lngDetector.detect('This is a test.', 2));
+    // Only get the first 2 results console.log(lngDetector.detect('This is a test.', 2));

     /*